...

 Dr. Michel's Bio

-Benign prostatic hyperplasia (BPH), also known as enlarged prostate, is a non-cancerous condition that occurs in almost all me as they age.
-While is can share some of the symptoms with prostate cancer, BPH is not associated with prostate cancer.
+Benign prostatic hyperplasia (BPH), also known as enlarged prostate, is a non-cancerous condition that occurs in almost all men as they age.
+While it can share some of the symptoms of prostate cancer, BPH is not associated with prostate cancer.
 This is why visiting an urologist to get an accurate diagnosis is essential.
-Common urinary problems associated with BPH include difficulty starting a urine stream, frequent need to urinate, weak urine stream and incomplete emptying of the bladder after urination.
-Although a wide variety of treatments are available for BPH, including minimally invasive therapy and surgical procedures, this article will focus on medication for enlarged prostate.

 BPH Symptoms